 WHAT IS FRISCO FASTPACS?

 Our mission is simple: to ensure that no child in Frisco has to endure hunger when school is not in session.
 Every week throughout the school year we deliver individual, pre-packed meal bags of non-perishable food to all 72 Frisco ISD schools.
 Each bag contains seven meals for children to have over the weekend.
-Frisco Fastpacs operates completely on donations from the private sector of food and funds.
+Frisco Fastpacs is a private 501(c)3 non-profit, that operates completely on donations of food and funds from the private sector.

 "First, thank you all who are involved in this program.
 We are very happy that we have a little extra help.
 The Fastpacs we receive have had a very special impact in my daughter's behavior.
 She shares, and she seems more involved in her school activities.
 Thanks to you all, she is not hungry anymore!
 It couldn't be any better!!
 Thank you!"